kidereo/react-searchable-dropdown-component/README.md

 ### `persistKey`
 By default, `parentElementStateSetter` will return `value` of the `"key":"value"` pair to its parent component. `persistKey` will enable you to pass `key` instead.

+## Troubleshooting

+If your React project was created with the [Create React App](https://create-react-app.dev/), you may be faced with a Babel error such as `Support for the experimental syntax 'jsx' isn't currently enabled`.
+This happens because Babel processes JS inside and outside of the app (i.e. its `src` directory) differently.
+If you encounter this error, rest assured that it is not a fault of the dropdown component itself.

+To remedy the error:
+1. Create `babel.config.json` file in the root of your project and add the following block of code to it:

+        {
+          "presets": [
+            "@babel/preset-env",
+            [
+              "@babel/preset-react",
+              {
+                "runtime": "automatic"
+              }
+            ]
+          ]
+        }

+2. Locate `webpack.config.js` file in the `./node_modules/react-scripts/config/` directory.
+On line `474` (at the time of writing this document) change `configFile: false` to `configFile:true`.
+This will tell Babel to use the config file created in the step above.
+3. Restart your app server to make sure configuration changes are applied.

 ## License
 [ISC Open Source Software License](https://www.isc.org/licenses/)